-IPPAM strengthens the university’s ability to provide educational programs that meet the particular needs of developing countries.
-The interdisciplinary focus of the program addresses the core need for management, planning, and policy analysis for the social sectors.
+IPPAM strengthens the university’s ability to provide educational programs that meet the distinctive needs of developing countries.
+The interdisciplinary focus of the program addresses the core need for management, planning, and policy analysis across the social sectors.

 The program’s objectives are to:

-- broaden understanding of the forces driving social change.
+- broaden understanding of the forces that drive social change.

-- provide the skills and tools for designing and influencing public policy.
+- provide skills and tools for designing and influencing public policy.

-- provide knowledge and skills for leading and managing organizational change, with emphasis on analytical and problem–solving approaches.
+- provide knowledge and skills for leading organizational change, with emphasis on analytical and problem-solving approaches.

-- introduce new concepts and perspectives for the effective and strategic management of public and social sector programs.
+- introduce new concepts and perspectives for effective management of public and social sector programs.

-- stimulate new ideas and thinking regarding the fundamental role of government, the growth of the nonprofit sector and mechanisms for more effectively serving social needs
+- stimulate ideas on the role of government, the growth of the nonprofit sector, and mechanisms to more effectively serve social needs

-- a practical approach that blends academic knowledge with real world applications using data from Pacific Rim countries
+- a practical approach that blends academics with real-world applications using data from Pacific Rim countries

-- problem-solving orientation that teaches how to approach program design, implementation and evaluation
+- problem-solving orientation that teaches ways to approach program design, implementation and evaluation

-- structured discussion labs to provide students with opportunities to apply course lessons to home country problems and to bring in issues drawn from their work experiences
+- structured discussion labs to apply course lessons to home country problems and to bring in issues drawn from work experiences

-The social sectors of developing countries are undergoing significant growth and restructuring.
-As countries develop economically, they shift their emphasis from development of physical infrastructure to one that includes development of social infrastructure and investment in human resources.
-Many developing countries are now reaching the stage of economic development where increasing resources are being allocated to the social sectors.
-As investment in social sectors increases, there is a growing need for well–trained managers and planners to undertake new responsibilities and develop new social programs.
+Many developing countries are now reaching a stage of economic development wherein increasing resources are being allocated to the social sectors.
+As investment in social sectors increases, there is growing need for well–trained managers and planners to undertake new responsibilities and develop new social programs.

-These changes are generating demand for new types of managers and planners who are being challenged to develop and manage new, larger social programs with greater economic impacts.
 The advent of globalization, rapid economic growth and decentralization is leading to new areas in public policy analysis, administration and management, as well as new kinds of research and a changing knowledge base.
-A growing research base in the literature combines the necessary disciplines needed to address social policy problems and issues of developing countries.
+A growing research base relies on integrating a wide spectrum of disciplines that can more effectively address social policy problems and issues of developing countries.
 This knowledge base is emerging from the combination and application of several different areas applied to developing countries, including development economics, epidemiology, systems analysis, management, and public policy research.

 There is general agreement that graduate programs at universities in the U.S. have much to offer to students from other countries.
 At the same time, there is concern that the U.S.–based programs emphasize institutional knowledge specific to American settings.
 IPPAM offers a curriculum that builds analytical skills using applications that are directly relevant to the international student.